 In reality, when ancient Jewish sources speak of Mashiach’s concealment and return, they do not mean that Mashiach will disappear for millennia, or even decades.
-The Midrash cited above itself says that Moses was hidden from the Israelites for three months, and Mashiach would be hidden for only 45 days.
-Though there are other opinions, the lengthiest is three years (based on Isaac disappearing from the Torah narrative for three years following the Akedah).
+The Midrash cited above itself says that Moses was hidden from the Israelites for three months, and Mashiach would be hidden for only 45 days (though there are other opinions).
 And so, the potential for the Rebbe being Mashiach appears to have long expired.

 The Rebbe on Being Mashiach

 One of the things that the Rebbe was adamant about was studying and following the teachings of the Rambam.
 The Rambam makes it clear who Mashiach is: a Jewish leader who, among other things, successfully reunites the entire nation in Israel (ending the exile), defeats the nation’s enemies, and rebuilds the Temple in Jerusalem.
 Only one who has successfully accomplished these tasks can be titled “Mashiach”.
 The Rambam writes that if a person was on his way to fulfilling these, but died in the process, he is clearly not the messiah.
 The Rambam brings Shimon bar Kochva as an example.
 Although Bar Kochva was able to push the Romans out of Israel, reclaim the Temple Mount and start rebuilding the Temple, and was even proclaimed the messiah by Rabbi Akiva, he died and his messianic potential died with him.